dtinth/api.ppqr.app/README.md

-# pay
+# api.ppqr.app

-A web service that generates a PromptPay QR
+A service that generates PromptPay QR codes.

-Environment variables:

-- `PROMPTPAY_ID` - PromptPay ID
-- `PROMPTPAY_NAME` - PromptPay payee name